snambood/PurdueOrbital_GNC/Guidance/ModelPredictiveControl.md

 # Model Predictive Contorl
 To develop this code we will use the do_mpc package in python.
+CasADi is a non linear solver that is open source

 # Implementation
 ## Dynamics
 This rocket passes through both the subsonic and transonic region.
+This is a real issue as an MPC requires a well defined dynamics which is difficult to predict in the transonic region.
+While other controllers like an extremum based controller would be better for the robustness of such a system, we will try to use an MPC or an adaptive MPC as it is easier to implement.

 For the supersonic dynamics we use:
 Milne, B., Samson, S., Carrese, R., Gardi, A., & Sabatini, R. (2023).
 High-Fidelity Dynamics Modelling for the Design of a High-Altitude Supersonic Sounding Rocket.
 Designs, 7(1), 32. https://doi.org/10.3390/designs7010032